These St. Patrick’s Day Party Favor Bags are super fun and easy to make! Add a chipboard rainbow charm and tassel to make things extra special!

 Use the paper piercing tool to poke a hole in the chipboard, and then attach two conjoined jump rings to the charm.

-Use the embroidery floss to make a fluffy multi-hued green tassel (you can get full tassel tutorial here!).
+Use the embroidery floss to make a fluffy multi-hued green tassel (you can get the full tassel tutorial here!).

 Use a piece of natural-colored embroidery floss to attach the tassel and the rainbow charm to the favor bag.